Project description

 This initial version was translated into over 14 EU languages (plus some additional ones via international partners), and localised to match national guidelines and refer to each country’s legal framework.
 Numerous forces and Units deployed it in the EU and beyond, including CEPOL (via LEED e-learning platform), Brussels Local Police (Belgium), Polícia de Segurança Pública (Portugal), Baden-Wuerttemberg State Police College (Germany), Norwegian Police University College (Norway), Bundeskriminalamt (BKA – Germany), French Customs (France), An Garda in cooperation with University College Dublin (Ireland), Public Prosecutors Office (Netherlands), Latvian Police (Latvia), Polish Police (Poland), Belgian Federal Police (Belgium), Council of Europe (via Glacy+ and iProceeds projects), Thailand (thanks to the cooperation with UNODC).

-Development: next steps
+Development: eFirst 2.0 version and next steps

 - Translation into EU languages and localisation, with regular update cycles.